Frequently Asked Questions about Art Conservation

 Feel free to contact me about the proper care of your art and artifacts.
 I give free advice as a public service if I can, or I will refer you to a knowledgeable colleague or institution.
 Also see this AIC website:

-Caring for Your Treasures.
+Guide to Caring for Your Belongings.
 If you want me to assess an entire collection, I can do a site visit for a fee and provide recommendations and guidance concerning care, treatment, display and storage.

 Q: Do you treat other things, like books or paintings?